Environmental Awards Program

-The recipient of this award will be recognized for a lifelong contribution to the environment by a person or an organization.
+The recipient of this award will be recognized for a lifelong contribution to the environment by a person or a long-term commitment by an organization.

 - Market Transformation Award

-The recipient of this award manufactures retails, markets or promotes products, services, and choices which lessen the impact on the environment and health.
+The recipient of this award manufactures, retails, or markets transformative products, services, or technology which promotes positive change for the environment and health.

 - Natural Resource Conservation Award

-The recipient of this award will have demonstrated natural resource conservation in water, wastewater, reuse water, residuals and biosolids, air quality, or stormwater.
+The recipient of this award will be recognized for natural resource conservation that may include water, land, air quality, habitat/biodiversity or waste reduction.

 - Pioneering Efforts Award